quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # The Necessity of Fallback {#fallback}

 QUIC uses UDP as a substrate.
-This enables both userspace implementation traversal of middleboxes and NAT without requiring updates.
+This enables userspace implementation and permits traversal of network middleboxes (including NAT) without requiring updates to existing infrastructure.

-While there is no evidence of widespread, systematic disadvantage of UDP traffic compared to TCP in the Internet {{Edeline16}}, somewhere between three
+While there is no evidence of a widespread, systematic disadvantage of UDP traffic compared to TCP in the Internet {{Edeline16}}, somewhere between three
-{{Trammell16}} and five {{Swett16}} percent of networks simply block UDP traffic.
-All applications running on top of QUIC must therefore either be prepared to accept connectivity failure on such networks, or be engineered to fall back to some other transport protocol.
+{{Trammell16}} and five {{Swett16}} percent of networks block all UDP traffic.
+All applications running on top of QUIC must therefore either be prepared to accept connectivity failure on such networks or be engineered to fall back to some other transport protocol.
 In the case of HTTP, this fallback is TLS 1.3 over TCP.